-VPN creates a private connection from a device to the internet, hiding vital data via encryption.
+Virtual Private Networks create a private connection from a device to the internet, hiding vital data via encryption.
 This makes it a popular choice for organizations with students and staff working both on and off-campus.
 It is often used to support VDI and make user-to-organization network connections more secure.

 Benefits of VPN

-VPN offers a range of benefits including:
+Virtual Private Networks offer a range of benefits including: